 DURAN DURAN The Chauffeur (1982)

 Although written acoustically, the arrangement of ‘The Chauffeur’ began with Nick Rhodes programming a Roland TR808 and layering up with his synths, particularly those from the Jupiter family.
 The lyrics came from a poem written in 1978 by Simon Le Bon who also provided some windy ocarina, while the barely audible closing monologue was sourced from a natural history documentary on insects.
-In 1995, a bizarre update was recorded as ‘Drive By’ for DURAN DURAN’s best forgotten 1995 covers album ‘Thank You’.
+In 1995, a bizarre update was recorded as ‘Drive By’ for their best forgotten covers album ‘Thank You’.

 Available on the DURAN DURAN album ‘Rio’ via EMI Records